ethersphere/bee-docs/docs/installation/install.md

   There are two methods for finding your node address:

-    1. Review log messages:
+    1. Option One: Review log messages:
       ```bash
       sudo journalctl --lines=100 --follow --unit bee
       ```
       The output should look like this:
       ![Get address](/img/get-address.png)

-      Find the line which look like this:
+      Look for the line which look like this, and copy the value from the `"address"` field:
+      ```
          "time"="2023-03-23 21:10:50.761652" "level"="info" "logger"="node" "msg"="using ethereum address" "address"="0x215693a6E6Cf0a27441075FD98c31d48E3a3a100
+      ```
       The address shown there is the Gnosis Chain address for your node.
 Copy and save it for the next step.
-    1. Read the address directly from key file and save:
+    1. Option Two: Read the address directly from key file and save:
       ```bash
       sudo cat /var/lib/bee/keys/swarm.key
       ```